Events, Festivals and Exhibitions

 Enjoy caribou at the bars

-Drink caribou at the city’s bars, or dine at restaurants at the outdoor patios where you can enjoy shisha in Canada or dance the night away at the Ice Hotel.
+Drink caribou at the city’s bars, or dine at restaurants at the outdoor patios where you can dance the night away at the Ice Hotel.

 Quebec Winter Carnival Activities